FAQ for First-Time Homebuyers

 - Condominiums.
 You own one of multiple units in a building or other housing complex.
 Condos typically come with a homeowners association that sets community rules and charges regular dues for shared amenities.

 - Townhouses.
-These homes often have multiple stories with a small outdoor space, like a yard.
+These homes often have multiple stories and a small outdoor space.
 Similar to condos, townhouses have one or two shared walls and can be part of an HOA.

 So, is a single-family home, condo, or townhouse the right choice for you?
 It ultimately depends on your budget, location, and preferred lifestyle.